muarshad01/Inference-Engg/Lectures/Lecture-10.md

 ***

 #### RAG versus Finetuning
-* RAG: It is like an open book example!
+* RAG: It is like an open-book exam!
-* Finetuning (Studying new material one night before exam!).
+* Finetuning (Studying NEW material one-night before exam!).
 Re-wiring of brain based on NEW information.

 | Paper |
 |---|
 | [Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning](https://arxiv.org/abs/2012.13255) |
 * In this paper, we argue that analyzing finetuning through the lens of intrinsic dimension (ID) provides us with empirical and theoretical intuitions to explain this remarkable phenomenon.
-* We empirically show that common pretrained models have a very low intrinsic dimension (ID); in other words, there exists a low-dimension reparameterization that is as effective for finetuning as the full-parameter space.
+* We empirically show that common pre-trained models have a very low intrinsic dimension (ID); in other words, there exists a low-dimension reparameterization that is as effective for finetuning as the full-parameter space.

 ***